 The level varies depending on the program and/or the institution, but in general, all study abroad program courses are registered as at least 200-level courses.
 However, each department makes a determination on the equivalent course level at Clark.
 We are happy to direct you to the course catalogue/descriptions of overseas programs, if they are available.

 Generally a full course load will translate to approximately 3.75-4 Clark units per semester.
 However, students should understand the conversion of credits from their host program abroad to Clark’s system of credits.
-The program abroad and the Study Abroad Office will assist students individually with any questions.
+Students should utilize the Clark Credit Conversion Chart as a first step.

 Academic support varies depending on the program type, educational system, country and culture.